proactis-documentation/documentation-source/docs/p2p/punchout.md

 ---

-## OCI punch-out
+## OCI PunchOut

-Less commonly used in the UK, but PROACTIS also supports the [Open Catalog Interface](https://en.wikipedia.org/wiki/Open_Catalog_Interface) (OCI) punch-out standard.
+Less commonly used in the UK, but PROACTIS also supports the [Open Catalog Interface](https://en.wikipedia.org/wiki/Open_Catalog_Interface) (OCI) PunchOut standard.
 Again this can be configured directly within the product by completing the following three fields.

 ![alt text](../img/p2p/punchout/oci-settings.bmp "oci")